Breakups And The Brain: Why It’s So Hard To Leave A Relationship Breakups are never easy. There is a bond between you and your partner,…

 Most of us experience temporary periods of loss of libido.
 Common causes of loss of libido include; pregnancy, childbirth, extreme stress, hormonal changes, depression, aging, illness and some prescribed drugs.
-Often we are just too busy or too tired to think about let alone indulge in sex.

 Sexual incompatibility can arise when one partner experiences unexpected loss of libido, lack of sexual desire which continues for an extended period of time or frequent periods of low libido.

 Qualms over our Sexual compatibility may have loomed at the start of the relationship.
 These niggles are often dismissed with the expectation of becoming more sexually compatible over time.
 The roots of sexual incompatibility often lie in the differing beliefs, backgrounds, expectations and desires of each partner.

 One of you desires sex more frequently than the other